pineconedata/wcc-coding-challenge-24/cookies/README.md

 ## Features
 - Scrapes cookies from a specified URL using Selenium WebDriver.
+- Formats the cookies to improve readability and consistency.
 - Exports the cookies data to an Excel file.
-- Supports headless browsing mode (i.e., no browser window is opened during the scraping process).
+- Supports headless browsing mode (where no browser window is opened during the scraping process).
 - Logs the process, including successful operations and error messages.
 - Handles errors related to WebDriver setup and cookie retrieval.
 - Automatically cleans up resources (webdriver, temporary directory), even on failures.